box/box-python-sdk-gen/docs/chunked_uploads.md

 - file_id `str`
   - The unique identifier that represents a file.
 The ID for any file can be determined by visiting a file in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/files/123` the `file_id` is `123`.
 Example: "12345"
 - file_size `int`
-  - The total number of bytes of the file to be uploaded
+  - The total number of bytes of the file to be uploaded.
 - file_name `Optional[str]`
-  - The optional new name of new file
+  - The optional new name of new file.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.